 |Operations and Innovation|

 If you have an idea for a policy that would be administered by your department, you should contact your department head.
-If the department head concurs, he or she should follow the standard process, beginning with completion of the Rationale to Proceed.
+If the department head concurs, he or she should follow the standard process, beginning with completion of the Policy Request Form.

-If you have an idea for a policy that would be administered by another department, you should contact a PAG representative.
+If you have an idea for a policy that would be administered by another department, you should contact the Policy Coordinator in Office of Institutional Effectiveness at UPT@njcu.edu or a PAG representative.
 PAG representatives are listed on the Policy Library webpage.
 PAG will adhere to the following process when considering suggestions for policies brought to it through this avenue:

 Phase I: Proposing